rezaca/btep/index.md

     content: |-
       **"What Makes Me Stronger"**

-      Building sustainable prevention programs to mitigate the harmful effects of depression, low self-esteem and academic inefficiency caused from bullying
+      Building sustainable prevention programs to mitigate the harmful effects of depression, low self-esteem and academic inefficiency caused from bullying.
     image: "/images/Bullying - Independence.jpg"
     actions:
     - label: Learn More